-Can the pupils remember where they might seek advice from if they're about where to get more information, help and worried about puberty?
-Remind pupils of where they may get support. advice about growing and changing, especially about puberty Share with children a worry letter written by a teenager going through puberty.
-It might be about having wet dreams, starting periods, pubic hair about the new opportunities and responsibilities growing etc. that increasing independence may bring With the children, draft a response - how would we reassure this person? to recognise that there are different types of What could we say or ask them to do to make things better? relationships (e.g. friendships, family relationships, To know the different attitudes and values around gender stereotyping romantic relationships, online relationships Advanced and sexuality and consider their origin and impact.
-Create a response to Smyths toy shop • understand how our attitudes and values about gender and sexuality that people may be attracted to someone highlighting to them why their website is may be affected by factors such as religion and culture emotionally, romantically and sexually; that people promoting gender stereotypes and giving can recognise and challenge gender stereotypes may be attracted to someone of the same sex or some advice on why they need to change • understand how media messages affect attitudes, can cause inequality different sex to them; that gender identity and this because of the impact it might have of opportunity and affect behaviour sexual orientation are different on young people's views and beliefs about Discuss what we mean by gender stereotypes - this has been covered in about marriage and civil partnership as a legal how they should behave. previous year groups so shouldn't be new to the children. declaration of commitment made by two adults previous year groups so shouldn't be new to the omilaten. who love and care for each other, which is Show two circles - what people may expect girls/women to do and what intended to be lifelong Organise information about gender people may expect boys/men to do stereotypes around jobs. that people who love and care for each other can Can the children identify anything to go in either of these circles? be in a committed relationship (e.g. marriage), living together, but may also live apart Show statements such as wearing a dress, looking after children, being prime minister, playing football etc. Where would you record these ideas? that a feature of positive family life is caring relationships; about the different ways in which Discuss where gender stereotypes may come from - how does society people care for one another influence us to believe we have to be a certain way?
-May be from school, to recognize other charad characteristics of families, friends, the media, religions etc. to recognise other shared characteristics of healthy family life, including commitment, care, Show children the Smyths toy website - look at the Barbie page - how spending time together; being there for each other many of the toys have a girl pictured playing with them?
-Look at the barble page - now in times of difficulty wheels page - what do you notice about the pictures?
-Are these retailers helping break down stereotypes? how to recognise if family relationships are making them feel unhappy or unsafe, and how to seek Challenging gender stereotypes Primary Platform help or advice (careersandenterprise.co.uk) about seeking and giving permission (consent) in Share some resources from above to help children break down their different situations stereotypes about jobs and skillsets. stereotypes about jobs and skinsets. about stereotypes in the workplace and that a person's career aspirations should not be limited by them
+about where to get more information, help and advice about growing and changing, especially about puberty about the new opportunities and responsibilities that increasing independence may bring to recognise that there are different types of relationships (e.g. friendships, family relationships, romantic relationships, online relationships that people may be attracted to someone emotionally, romantically and sexually; that people may be attracted to someone of the same sex or different sex to them; that gender identity and sexual orientation are different about marriage and civil partnership as a legal declaration of commitment made by two adults who love and care for each other, which is intended to be lifelong that people who love and care for each other can be in a committed relationship (e.g. marriage), living together, but may also live apart that a feature of positive family life is caring relationships; about the different ways in which people care for one another to recognise other shared characteristics of healthy family life, including commitment, care, spending time together; being there for each other in times of difficulty how to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice about seeking and giving permission (consent) in different situations about stereotypes in the workplace and that a person's career aspirations should not be limited by them